suchanek/proteusPy/README.md

 # General Capabilities

-1) Display Disulfides contained in the RCSB interactively in multiple display styles
+- Interactively display disulfides contained in the RCSB in a variety of display styles
-2) Calculate geometric and energetic properties about these disulfides
+- Calculate geometric and energetic properties about these disulfides
-3) Create structural classes by characterizing the disulfide torsional angles into *n* classes
+- Create structural classes by characterizing the disulfide torsional angles into *n* classes
-4) Overlap disulfides onto a common frame of reference for display
+- Overlap disulfides onto a common frame of reference for display
-5) Build protein backbones from a backbone dihedral angle template
+- Build protein backbones from backbone phi, psi dihedral angle templates
+- more in development

 *See https://suchanek.github.io/proteusPy/proteusPy.html for the API documentation with examples*

 # Installation

 It's simplest to clone the repo via github since it contains all of the notebooks, data and test programs.
-Installation includes installing my fork of Biopython fork.
+Installation includes installing my Biopython fork.
 This is required to rebuild the database.
-I highly recommend using Miniforge, especially in MacOS.
+I highly recommend using Miniforge since it includes mamba.
+The installation instructions below assume a clean install with no package manager or compiler installed.

 ## MacOS/Linux
 - Install Miniforge: <https://github.com/conda-forge/miniforge> (existing Anaconda installations are fine but please install mamba)